Damn18/Damn18/README.md

 ## Hi all!

-Trained as data scientist, currently working as software developer.
+Trained as data scientist, currently working as backend software developer.